aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 }
 ```

 And that's it!
-When we add a new joke, it will be added to the list optimistically, and if there's an error, the optimistic state will be rolled back.
+When we add a new joke, it will be added to the list optimistically.

 ## Conclusion